The contribution of Galactic TeV pulsar wind nebulae to Fermi-LAT diffuse emission: Method

-\paragraph{Source spectrum} The source emission spectrum $\varphi(E)$ can have a different behaviour at GeV and TeV energies.
-We take this into account by parameterizing it with a broken power-law with different spectral indexes $\betaGeV$ and $\betaTeV$ in the GeV and TeV energy domain and with a transition at the energy $E_0 = 0.3\,{\rm TeV}$ located between the ranges probed by Fermi-LAT and HGPS.
+The source emission spectrum $\varphi(E)$ can have a different behaviour at GeV and TeV energies.
+We take this into account by parameterizing it with a broken power-law with different spectral indexes $\betaGeV$ and $\betaTeV$ in the GeV and TeV energy domain and with a transition energy $E_0$ located between the ranges probed by Fermi-LAT and H.E.S.S..
 Even if our approach is completely phenomenological, the postulated spectral behaviour is expected from a theoretical point of view.
-We are indeed considering the hypothesis, suggested e.g. by \cite{Sudoh:2019lav}, that most of the bright TeV sources are young PWNe and/or TeV halos.
+We are indeed considering the hypothesis that most of the bright TeV sources are young PWNe and/or TeV halos \cite{Sudoh:2019lav}.
 In this scenario, the observed gamma-ray emission is produced by IC scattering of HE electron and positrons on background photons (CMB, starlight, infrared).
 In the Thompson regime, this naturally produces hard gamma-ray emission with spectral index $ \beta \sim (p+1)/2$ where $p$ is the electron/positron spectral index.
-At TeV energy, it produces instead a softer gamma-ray spectrum either due to the Klein-Nishina regime $\beta \sim (p+1)$ or to electron/positron energy losses, see e.g.\citep{Bucciantini:2010pd,Torres:2014iua,Sudoh:2021avj}.

-In the assumption of a broken power-law for the gamma ray spectrum, the flux ratio $\Rphi$ can be expressed as a function of $\betaGeV$ and $\betaTeV$, obtaining:
+At TeV energy, it produces instead a softer gamma-ray spectrum either due to the Klein-Nishina regime $\beta \sim (p+1)$ or to electron/positron energy losses \citep{Bucciantini:2010pd,Torres:2014iua,Sudoh:2021avj}.
+In the assumption of a broken power-law for the gamma ray spectrum, the flux ratio $\Rphi$, the energy break $E_0$ and the two spectral indexes $\betaGeV$ and $\betaTeV$ are not independent and are related by the following expression: